ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Appraisal Context Construction (Phase 1) {#sec-phase1}

-In Phase 1 the Verifier constructs an Appraisal Context that will serve as the set of valid sources of information for the Appraisal Procedure.
+In Phase 1 the Verifier constructs an Appraisal Context that contains valid inputs to the Appraisal Procedure.
 The Appraisal Context is available to the Appraisal Procedure throughout the various phases.

 ~~~ cddl